Ingredients

 Tetrahexyldecyl Ascorbate or Ascorbyl Tetraisopalmitate

-Tetrahexyldecyl Ascorbate or Ascorbyl Tetraisopalmitate could be completely new and promising .
-Both names are used synonymously.
-One or the other can be in the INCI list .
-This vitamin C derivative is oil soluble and extremely stable .
-It penetrates the skin and converts into pure ascorbic acid.
-It has also been shown that they fulfill all the positive effects of vitamin C. It can lighten hyperpigmentation, strengthen colleagues and has a strong antioxidant effect.
-So far, these results can only be traced back to laboratory studies.
-There is only one very small human study that tested positive, and it tested a product that also contained pure ascorbic acid.
-Therefore, it is of course questionable whether the ascorbic acid also played a role here.
+It penetrates the skin and is converted into pure ascorbic acid.
+It has also been shown to have all the positive effects of vitamin C. It can lighten hyperpigmentation, strengthen collagen and has a strong antioxidant effect.
+So far, these results can only be attributed to laboratory studies.
+There is only one very small study with people with positive results and this one tested a product that also contains pure ascorbic acid.
+It is therefore questionable whether the ascorbic acid also played a role here.
 Therefore, relevant studies are still pending.

-Ethyl Ascorbic Acid is a very stable derivative that is soluble in both oil and water.
-According to animal studies 😢, this derivative is believed to be more effective than Ascorbyl Glucoside.
-It has been shown to be absorbed into the skin and converted to ascorbic acid.
-And it turns out that significantly more ascorbic acid is produced than with other derivatives.
+According to animal studies, this derivative is probably more effective than ascorbyl glucoside.
+It has been shown that it is absorbed into the skin and converted into ascorbic acid.
+This shows that significantly more ascorbic acid is produced than with other derivatives.
 This makes ethyl ascorbic acid potent and very effective .
 Like tetrahexyldecyl ascorbate, ethyl ascorbic acid also has a strong antioxidant effect and strengthens collagen .
-Ethyl ascorbic acid clearly has the strength there when it comes to the effect against hyperpigmentation .
-Not much is known about tolerability to ascorbic acid.
-It is definitely a more potent compound than the other derivatives.
-So it may be that sensitive skin doesn't get along so well with it.
-When in doubt, just try it out.
-If you are particularly interested in lightening pigment spots, it is definitely a promising substance.
+Ethyl ascorbic acid is clearly stronger when it comes to its effect against hyperpigmentation .
+Not much is known about how well it is tolerated compared to ascorbic acid.
+In any case, it is a more potent active ingredient than the other derivatives.
+Sensitive skin may not respond so well to it.

 Conclusion: